 Visit the old Bedourie Police Hut:

-For an insight into early policing, head to the historic Bedourie Police Hut, which was built around 1890–1910, originally believed to have been a Native Police Trackers hut.
-Learn about the hut’s move to a Ethabuka Station in 1966 only to be returned to Bedourie in 2008 to preserve its history.
+For an insight into early policing, head to the historic Bedourie Police Hut which was built around 1890–1910, and was originally believed to have been a Native Police Trackers hut.
+Learn about the hut’s move to an Ethabuka Station in 1966 only to be returned to Bedourie in 2008 to preserve its history.

 Discover Bedourie’s power story:

 If you look over towards the sheds behind the Mud Hut, you’ll see the location of Bedourie’s first electricity producing generator, which was established in 1936.
 Next, take a short walk down the main street (Herbert Street) and keep a look out for the old telegraph pole.
 Besides it, you will see an interesting sign detailing the history of when electricity was first turned on in Bedourie.